Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Key theorem: property for elementary Chevalley groups

 Let $\mathbf{v}={}^t(v_1,\ldots ,v_n)$ be the $i$-th column vector of $\gamma$, $\mathbf{w}=(w_1,\ldots ,w_n)$ be $a$ times the $j$-th row vector of $\gamma^{-1}$, and $(\gamma_1,\ldots ,\gamma_n)$ be the $i$-th row vector of $\gamma^{-1}$.
 Then since $i\ne j$, $ \sum_{l=1}^{n}\gamma_lv_l=1$ and $\sum_{l=1}^{n}w_lv_l=0$.
 Therefore, by letting $b_{l,m}=w_l\gamma_m -w_m \gamma_l$, we have that $ \mathbf{w}=\sum_{(1\leq)l<m(\leq n)}b_{l,m}(v_m\mathbf{e}_l-v_l\mathbf{e}_m) $, and hence (the following are due to Suslin),

-Mennicke observed that each factor in the very below side of the equalities above can be written as a product of bounded numbers of (only depend on $n$ and does not depend on $\gamma$ and $s$), precisely at most $8+2(n-2)=2n+4$, elementary matrices.
-Therefore, for any $\gamma\in \Gamma$ and $s\in X$, $\gamma s\gamma^{-1}$ is a product of at most $(n+2)n(n-1)$ elements in $X$, and this bound is independent of the choices of $\gamma$ and $s$.
+Mennicke observed that each factor in the product on the very below side of the equalities above can be written as a product of bounded numbers of (only depend on $n$ and does not depend on $\gamma$ and $s$), precisely at most $8+2(n-2)=2n+4$, elementary matrices.
+Therefore, for every $\gamma\in \Gamma$ and for every $s\in X$, $\gamma s\gamma^{-1}$ is a product of at most $(n+2)n(n-1)$ elements in $X$; this bound is independent of the choices of $\gamma$ and $s$.
 For more details, consult Lemma 2.3, Lemma 2.6, and Corollary 2.7 in \cite{ParkWoodburn}.

 Therefore, we have completed the proof of Theorem~\ref{theorem=TT/T} for $\Gamma=\mathrm{E}(n,A)$. \end{proof}